apoorvachikara/blog-website/content/blog/Javascript arrays methods/index.md

 console.log(even); // [2, 4, 6, 8, 10]
 ```

 `filter` doesn't mutate the array on which it is called.
 The range of elements processed by filter() is set before the first invocation of callback Functions.

+By default the filter method not passes the `empty` or `zero` values in the callback i.e it should `truthy` to pass the condition.

 #### When to use filter